On this page

 In order for an establishment to be added to an eligibility list, the following procedure is to be followed:

-• the CFIA inspector then verifies that the information is correct and satisfactory to ensure compliance with the importing country requirements by completing the applicable compliance verification system (CVS) export verification task (s).
-Once the application is found acceptable, the inspector completes part 2 of annex I and forwards it, along with a copy of the relevant CVS task to the Area Export Specialist.
+- the CFIA inspector then verifies that the information is correct and satisfactory to ensure compliance with the importing country requirements by completing the applicable standard inspection process (SIP) export verification task (s).
+Once the application is found acceptable, the inspector completes part 2 of annex I and forwards it, along with a copy of the relevant SIP task to the Area Operations Specialist.

-• the Area Export Specialist performs a final review of annex I before signing and forwarding the application to the National Export Specialist who will contact the appropriate foreign officials to request that the establishment be added to the eligibility list as per agreed procedures.
+- the Area Operations Specialist performs a final review of annex I before signing and forwarding the application to the National Operations Specialist who will contact the appropriate foreign officials to request that the establishment be added to the eligibility list as per agreed procedures.

 Note: the approval process may be more specific for certain countries.
 In such cases, the additional procedures outlined in the section specific to the country requirements must be followed.

-The National Export Specialist will inform the interested parties through the Area Export Specialist and the CFIA person responsible for amending the lists when the required approval procedures have been completed.
+The National Operations Specialist will inform the interested parties through the Area Operations Specialist and the CFIA person responsible for amending the lists when the required approval procedures have been completed.

 Additional notes